bikepacking Sri Lanka

 Trincomalee

 Even Trincomalee surprised us, with very calm and clear water.
 Not yet very equipped for tourism, but this is fortunate for us.
-The road that goes to the Shiva temple is home to so many deers.
+The road that goes to the Shiva temple is home to so many deer.
 The temple, Kandasamy Kovil, is one of the panchas ishwaram of Sri Lanka, the five historic temples built on the island and dedicated to Shiva with the aim of protecting Sri Lanka from natural disasters and it is also an important location in the Ramayana.

 On the East side of the city, Swami Rock has been declared the world’s greatest vantage point for blu whale spotting by oceanographers.